-Lily has been involved in some aspect of the fashion industry since age 13 and has lived in New York City all her life.
+Lily has lived in New York City all her life.

-Before becoming Indie Knitwear Designer, she was designing garments and accessories for Cold Water Creek and Soft Surrounding.
+Before becoming a knitwear designer, she designed garments and accessories for Cold Water Creek and Soft Surrounding.
 She got her Fashion Designer degree from The Art Institute of Dallas.
-Alexandra leaves and works in Dallas,Texas.
+Alexandra lives and works in Dallas,Texas.

 You can find Alexandra’s design portfolio on Ravelry at StudioDavidoff and on her website www.alexandradavidoff.com